wso2/docs-is/en/docs/references/concepts/authorization/uma-resource-registration.md

 ### Create a resource description

-The create resource operation adds a new resource to the authorization server using the POST method.
+This operation adds a new resource to the authorization server using the POST method.
 If the request is successful, the resource is registered in the authorization server and the `201 (Created)` status message, which includes a location header and an `_id` parameter, is returned.
 A sample request and response are shown below.

 **Sample Request**
 ```